mavera12/EHR/Records.md

 The FHIR Record uses the [fhir_models](https://github.com/fhir-crucible/fhir_models) gem from Crucible to generate a FHIR Bundle in Ruby which is exported to JSON format afterwards.

-`self.convert_to_fhir (entity)` can be called to generate the FHIR record for a patient.
+`self.convert_to_fhir (entity, end_time = Time.now)` can be called to generate the FHIR record for a patient.
 This function creates a new FHIR Bundle object, creates the FHIR Patient object, and then loops through the arrays in the Synthea record.
+The `end_time` argument is a hard stop that determines which entities end up in the patient record.
+Any conditions, medication orders, or encounters that occur in the future (after the `end_time`) are not exported as part of the record.

 Encounters are processed to the FHIR record one at a time.
 When an encounter is processed, all the other unprocessed events/resource in procedures, conditions, observations, and immunizations that occur before the encounter are written to the FHIR record.
 This simulates the diagnoses and recording that takes place during medical encounters.

 ###CCDA Record
 The CCDA Record uses the [health-data-standards](https://github.com/projectcypress/health-data-standards) gem to generate a CCDA Record object in Ruby.
 The record is exported into both a XML and HTML format afterwards.

-`self.convert_to_ccda(entity)` can be called to generate the CCDA record for a patient.
-The function works exactly the same as `self.convert_to_fhir(entity)` described above.
+`self.convert_to_ccda(entity, end_time = Time.now)` can be called to generate the CCDA record for a patient.
+The function works exactly the same as `self.convert_to_fhir()` described above.